Discharging an adoption order

 - and adoptive parent of the adopted person

-- the chief executive who is a delegated officer of the Department of Child Safety, Youth and Women (CSYW).
+- the chief executive who is a delegated officer of the Department of Children, Youth Justice and Multicultural Affairs.

 If an adopted person was born in an overseas country and adopted by Australian citizens, it will be important for the adopted person to seek appropriate advice on how a discharge of their adoption may impact them personally.